DaveBackus/Data_Bootcamp_Book/pandas-intro.md

-## More fun with dataframes
+## Output methods

-Output methods:  to_excel, to_csv ...
+ to_excel, to_csv ...

-Graphical methods:
+## More about data frames

+Referring to series...

+Creating new series
+(This is great, all done at once.
+Loop somewhere.)

+plot methods...

 ## Resources